nbonneel/pathtracer/README.md

 * Display of edges, supports non-triangular faces
 * Topological information
 * Filtering, DoF, one spherical light source, Fresnel reflection on transparent objects.
+* Rendering for lenticular images (can buy sheets at vuethru.com or dplenticular.com)
 * Limited and buggy support of fog.

 ## Compilation:
-* Dependency: Only wxWdiget 3.1.0
+* Dependency: Only wxWidget 3.1.0 (to download), CImg (included) and Nanoflann (included)
 * Windows: use .sln solution for Visual Studio.
-* Linux/MacOS: in progress.
+* Linux/MacOS: use CMake, should work too.

 ## Usage:
 * Drag'n drop OBJ, VRML, XYZ files onto window
 * Mouse down (left, middle, right) for camera control, mouse wheel for moving forward
-* Click to select object
+* Click to select object ; see the cursor depth in the status bar (useful to change the focus distance)
 * Shift+Mouse to move/rotate currently selected object
 * Drag'n drop texture files or envmap files onto their slot on the right panel, or use the popup menu to change their values.
 * If materials are changed, they can be re-exported into a new .MTL file (menu File)
-* Menu Info gives topological info on the currently selected mesh (only works for meshes, not point clouds or the default parametric geometries)
+* Menu Info gives topological info on the currently selected mesh (only works for meshes, not point clouds nor the default parametric geometries)
-* Scene can be saved in a .scn file
+* Scene can be saved in an .scn file

 ## Images: